 That said, the service people that remain in your agency need to be also salespeople.
 The average insurance agency in America sells about one and a half policies per client, when that client is buying seven, eight or 10 policies from someone else.
 Why is it that we are not better at rounding accounts?
-It's simple: it’s because we have customer service people who are not selling.
+It's simple: it’s because we have customer service people who are not selling insurance coverage.

 One last thought is that you have to make liberal and rigorous use of KPIs to evaluate the work of your 3 types of staff.
 When I look at agencies, either because they are trying to sell their business or because they want to improve their bottom line, I find lots of waste, because their customer service people aren't servicing as many dollars of commission as the best agencies.

 Or perhaps their salespeople aren't selling into a big enough book of business.
 So KPIs help you to identify the opportunities in your agency where you can improve.
 It may be very possible to double your bottom line with no more clients and no more revenue, just by looking harder at those places where you can improve using key performance indicators.

 If you'd like to have a conversation with me about this, I'm available!
 And I also got a lot of resources right here on the website, beginning with The Uncaptive Agent, which is a book written for new agency owners.
 It’s chock-full of great operating advice, including ways to minimize expense and maximize the potential of your staff.
 Hope it helps!